| |

 Garrard Ta Mk 4 The

+78 RPM records.
 Motor, platter and tonearm are in working order.
 This Garrard TA Mk 4 is for sale.
-Mail me if you are interested.
+Go to the conact page to mail me if you are interested.

 |